You’ve heard Vanguard funds are the best. But why? Which Vanguard fund is right for you?

 Here’s what’s interesting about this fund.
 It’s relatively aggressive in stocks (55%) even though it focuses on income and not growth.

-It’s able to afford the high stock concentration because it also invests 25% in commodities and alternatives, both are relatively uncorrelated assets.
+It’s able to afford the high stock concentration because it also invests 25% in commodities and alternatives, both are relatively uncorrelated to stocks.

 Personally, I’m not a huge fan of this fund because I don’t believe in commodities and alternatives.
 But plenty of people, including many famous hedge funds and even Tony Robbins advocate mixing some commodities and alternatives with your stocks and bonds.
-They could be right; there’s just no long-term evidence that they are right, yet.
+They could be right; there’s just no long-term evidence that they are right, in my personal opinion.

-VWIAX, Wellington’s More Conservative Twin: Vanguard Wellesley Income Fund
+VWIAX, Wellington’s Conservative Twin: Vanguard Wellesley Income Fund

 The Wellesley Fund is like the Wellington Fund, except even more conservative.
 Both are actively traded and tend to favor high-quality bonds and blue-chip, high-dividend stocks.